Teen Girls in Technology

 Teen Girls in Technology, Education, YWCA Greater Atlanta

-is YWCA of Greater Atlanta’s STEAM initiative for girls.
+is YWCA Greater Atlanta’s STEAM initiative for girls.
 TGI Tech was established in 2006 to excite young girls about careers in science, technology, engineering, arts/design, and math through after-school instruction, college prep workshops, and field trip experiences.
 By helping our TGI Tech participants develop strong critical thinking and problem-solving skills, we hope to increase their interest, confidence, and competence in STEAM subjects and put them on a path to non-traditional careers in science and technology.

 Girls and Women in Tech, Education, YWCA Greater Atlanta